aetting/compeval/generation_system/README.md

 * NumPy
 * NLTK

-# Instructions
+# Basic usage

-## TL;DR

 You can generate sentences that will vary freely within the built-in system parameters using the command below

 ```
-python3 gen_from_meaning.py --setname sentences --setdir . --configfile config1.example.json --mpo 10
+python3 gen_from_meaning.py --setname sent --setdir . --configfile config1.example.json --mpo 10
 ```

-This will generate 10 sentences for each structural category that the system uses, and write them to `sentences.txt` in the `generation_system` directory.
+This will generate 10 sentences for each structural category that the system uses, and write them to `sent.txt` in the `generation_system` directory, with annotation objects written to `sent-annot.json`.

+* `setname` is used in naming the output files and will also be used in sentence IDs
+* `setdir` specifies the location to write the output files
+* `configfile` specifies the config file, described in more detail below
+* `mpo` specifies the maximum number of sentences to be generated for a given structural category
+* `adv` you can also include this option with an integer argument, in which case the system will insert a variable number of adverbs before verbs (as long as your vocabulary includes adverbs), with the integer specifying the maximum number of adverbs to precede a given verb

+# Modifying config files

 ## Specifying EVENT constraints